 Inspector Paul Sullivan of West Yorkshire Police said: “The primary problem in pursuing any prosecutions against suspected offenders revolves around lack of identification evidence.
 A lack of witness testimony and forensic opportunities means that it is very difficult to secure sufficient evidence to support charges.”

 One means of bridging this gap is to deploy a product that can resolve the identification problem.
 The SelectaDNA Tagging Spray can be sprayed by officers at suspected illegal and antisocial scrambler bikes, marking the bikes, clothing and skin of any riders and passengers with a uniquely coded but invisible dye.
 If suspects are arrested or bikes recovered, the DNA code will link offenders to bikes and any associated criminal offences.
-Once deployed the spray can be detected under ultraviolet light, which is already a standard feature in police custody suites.
+Once deployed the spray can be detected under special lights, which are already a standard feature in police custody suites.

-“The solution can be projected onto a suspect without causing any harm whatsoever and will remain detectable for weeks and months on clothing and indefinitely on footwear,” said Inspector Sullivan.
+“The solution can be projected onto a suspect without causing any harm whatsoever and will remain detectable for weeks and months on clothing” said Inspector Sullivan.

-Once the offender has come into contact with the solution, officers can later carry out follow up visits to known suspects’ home addresses armed with handheld UV lamps to detect the product on the person, clothing and footwear.
+Once the offender has come into contact with the solution, officers can later carry out follow up visits to known suspects’ home addresses to detect the product on the person, clothing and footwear.

 “Where there is a positive reaction to SelectaDNA, the suspect will be arrested and clothing will be seized,” said Inspector Sullivan.